una/una.github.io/_posts/blog/2017-01-05-save-for-offline.md

 }
 ```

+Great, so we have a service worker.
+Now what?
+That's the fun part!
+There are so many options!

 ## Decisions, Decisions

+While service workers can do a [variety of things](https://serviceworke.rs/) like push notifications, we're going to focus on its offline capabilities, specifically for caching files.

-But we don't want to cache *everything*, so how do we decide what's important enough to save?
+We don't want to cache *everything* because cache is expensive and limited, so how do we decide what's important enough to save?

 ## Offline Switch